Tyrian (video game): Development

-Versions and re-releases

-Tyrian
+Release

-Version 1.0 of the game was originally released as shareware, consisting of episode 1 of the game.
-Version 1.1 was the first published registered version, consists of the first three episodes, and includes various bugfixes.
+Version 1.0 of the game was released as shareware on September 14, 1995, consisting of episode 1 of the game.
+Released one month later on October 26, Version 1.1 was the first published registered version, consists of the first three episodes, and includes various bugfixes.
 The registered version also includes the ship editor, which was later available as separate download.
 Version 2.0 added Episode 4 (An End to Fate) and several new game modes, like the two-player mode.
 Version 2.01/2.1 fixed some keyboard bugs and includes the "Christmas mode", triggered by starting the game in December.

-Tyrian 2000 (3.0)

-In 1999, Tyrian was re-released as Tyrian 2000, which includes an additional fifth episode and bug fixes.

-Additional ships include Phoenix II, Storm, Red Dragon, Pretzel Pete Truck (from the Pretzel Pete video game published by XSIV Games).
-The datacube "TRANSMISSION SOURCE: Epic MegaGames" game and was renamed "TRANSMISSION SOURCE: XSIV Games" with a Pretzel Pete game ad (however, other references to Epic MegaGames titles remain).

-Although it claims Windows compatibility, this is achieved using a .PIF file, not by building a native Windows application.
+In 1999, Tyrian was re-released by XSIV Games as Tyrian 2000.
+It includes a fifth episode, bug fixes, and additional ships Although it claims Windows compatibility, this is achieved using a .PIF file, not by building a native Windows application.

-Game Boy releases
+Ports

 World Tree Games developed versions for the Game Boy Color and Game Boy Advance.
-After the publisher Symmetry Entertainment closed down, the European publisher Stealth Productions, Inc. (Stealth Media Group, Inc.) obtained the publication rights, but the game was cancelled.
+After the publisher Symmetry Entertainment closed down, the European publisher Stealth Productions (Stealth Media Group) obtained the publication rights, but the game was cancelled.

-Both Game Boy versions were eventually released in compiled format in 2007 as freeware by World Tree Games.
+Both Game Boy versions were eventually released in 2007 as freeware by World Tree Games.

-In the Game Boy Color version, the Full Game incorporates a shorter story (from Episodes 1-4) than the original DOS game, but planet Ixmucane core always gets destroyed at the end, and the levels were redesigned.
+In the Game Boy Color version, the Full Game condenses the story from Episodes 1-4, but planet Ixmucane core always gets destroyed at the end, and the levels were redesigned.
 The rear weapon from the DOS game is not available.
 The player can carry two Sidekick weapons at once, but only one is usable at a time.
 New game modes and items can be unlocked by purchasing Extras using credits obtained by completing a stage.

-The Game Boy Advance version incorporates graphics from the DOS game, but the level layout and game play are based on the Game Boy Color game.
+The Game Boy Advance version incorporates graphics from the original, but the level layout and game play are based on the Game Boy Color game.
 Two Sidekick weapons can be fired at the same time.
 Super Arcade and audio are not included.
 New to this game is Challenge mode, where additional levels are unlocked by completing existing Challenge levels.